Intervention/zodiac/README.md

 ### Chinese Zodiac

-It is also possible to calculate the traditional chinese zodiac classification in the same way.
+It is also possible to calculate traditional chinese zodiac signs from gregorian calendar dates.

 ```php
 use Intervention\Zodiac\Calculator;